tgree/lokios/README.md

 # Running integration/smoke test under qemu

 qemu comes preinstalled in the docker image, so you can just test your changes immediately from the command line.
+By specifying an 'iTST' ACPI table entry we can also tell the kernel to exit after initialization steps are complete.

-qemu-system-x86_64 -drive file=bin/lokios.mbr,format=raw -nographic -device isa-debug-exit -smp 2
+qemu-system-x86_64 -drive file=bin/lokios.mbr,format=raw -nographic -device isa-debug-exit -smp 2 -acpitable sig=iTST,data=/dev/null

-To exit qemu: Type Ctrl-A A X.

-# Typical build/test cycle

-make -j && qemu-system-x86_64 -drive file=bin/lokios.mbr,format=raw -smp 2 -nographic -device isa-debug-exit -device virtio-net-pci,netdev=net0,disable-legacy=on,disable-modern=off,vectors=4 -netdev user,id=net0 -object filter-dump,id=dump0,netdev=net0,file=net0dump.pcap

 An exit code of 3 indicates that the kernel successful ran and exited.
 Any other exit code indicates a problem.

+# Typical build/test cycle

+This version of the qemu invocation sets up TCP forwarding on localhost port 12345 into guest port 12345.
+This can be used to initiate a TCP connection from the docker container to the lokios kernel for testing purposes (say, by using the telnet tool):

+make -j && qemu-system-x86_64 -drive file=bin/lokios.mbr,format=raw -smp 4 -nographic -device isa-debug-exit -device virtio-net-pci,netdev=net0,disable-legacy=on,disable-modern=off,vectors=4 -netdev user,id=net0,hostfwd=tcp::12345-:12345 -object filter-dump,id=dump0,netdev=net0,file=net0dump.pcap -m 64M

+To exit qemu: Type Ctrl-A A X.